ambadran/rp-cmake-generator/README.md

 ## Usage:

-To creates the Makefile and the Makefiles directory with all the necessary Makfiles
+To prepare the project directory:

     rpproject new <board_name>

-`board_name` are the same board names named in the 'pico-sdk' folder
+`board_name` are the any of the board names named in the 'pico-sdk/src/boards/include/boards' folder

-To Updates the CMakeLists.mk Makefile with the current project needed source files
+To Updates the CMakeLists.mk Makefile with the current source files:

     rpproject update